“Two luxurious sanctuaries in the green hills of northern Crete, each with 3 bedrooms, a private pool and dazzling views (sleep 4-6)”

 - Maid service and linen change 3 times/week

+The middle level has a kingsize master bedroom.
+There are blackout blinds and 2 balconies: one Juliet, the other with loungers.
+Past the vast walk-in dressing room (more space than you'd need for a month) is the ensuite bathroom, with tub and separate rain shower.
 Down on the bottom level are the second and third bedrooms.
-The larger has double/twin beds, cool chrome bedside lamps by Terry Tynan, and a private sitting room with arched windows onto its own sunrise terrace.
-(As you're beginning to realise, each guest can sunbathe in total privacy if needs be!).
+The larger has double/twin beds and a private sitting room with arched windows onto its own sunrise terrace.
 The smaller bedroom is tucked away at the back, with twin beds, a shower room and just one window.
 We think it would be fine for 2 kids (or child + nanny), but not so great for a couple - definitely the shortest of the 3 straws.

 - Air conditioning